michalsn/codeigniter-signed-url/docs/configuration.md

 This setting allows us to set a fixed time after which the signed URL will expire.
 It's number of seconds in unix timestamp that will be added to the current date.

 By default, this is set to `null`.

+### $token

+This setting allows us to set a randomly generated token with given length.
+It is useful when you have very few changing parameters in the URL.

+By default, this is set to `null`.